google/oboe/docs/GettingStarted.md

 git submodule add https://github.com/google/oboe
 ```

-This makes it easier to integrate updates to Oboe into your app.
+This makes it easier to integrate updates to Oboe into your app, as well as
+contribute to Open Source.

 ### 2. Update CMakeLists.txt
 Open your app's `CMakeLists.txt`.
 This can be found under `External Build Files` in the Android project view.
 If you don't have a `CMakeLists.txt` you will need to [add C++ support to your project](https://developer.android.com/studio/projects/add-native-code).